e-marchand/models/README.md

 $files:=$GGUF.list()
 ```

-`.gguf` files loaded by the following product are listed
+`.gguf` files loaded by the following products are listed:

 * LM Studio
 * Ollama